GUIDE TO ALBANY AREA GENEALOGICAL RESOURCES

 Albany Roman Catholic Diocese - Archives Office (in Albany)

-Albany Roman Catholic Diocese - Cemetery Office (in Menands) (has records for:)
+Albany Roman Catholic Diocese - Menands Cemetery Office (has records for 10 cemeteries in 2 counties)

 Albany Rural Cemetery (in Menands)